IPE-lab/smart_drilling/README.md

 ## In `ROP` file, a GBDT-LSTM model is constructed, which incorporates neighboring well assistance, successfully achieving predictive drilling ROP within the same well.

+## The `GBDTModel` class is a Python implementation of a gradient boosting regression model that includes various methods for reading data, training the model, making predictions, and visualizing the results.